 1) Technical Difference

 Drupal 8 is a very different piece of software from Drupal 7.
 Though many of the features in Drupal 8 are nearly identical to those in Drupal 7, the code underneath bears very little resemblance to the Drupal of the past.

-The issues that are most important to the Backdrop community may not be as important to the Drupal community, and vice versa.
-When the principles diverge, so will the code.
+The most important issues for the Backdrop community are not necessarily the most important issues for the Drupal community, and vice versa.
+When the priorities diverge, so will the code.

-4) Target Audience
+3) Target Audience